Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 }
 ~~~

-Now we are free to choose, which intance of kelvin-info service to consume.
+Now we are free to choose, which instance of kelvin-info service to consume.